cheshireoctopus/gafewd-notes/README.md

 The web portal corresponding to these slides can be found here: [https://github.com/cheshireoctopus/gafewd-portal](https://github.com/cheshireoctopus/gafewd-portal).

+A working outline for these notes is located here: [outline.md](outline.md).

-Please feel free to fork your own class.
+Please feel free to fork for your own class.
 Contributions are welcome 👍